christophgockel/fake-ci/readme.md

 Fake CI consists of a family of containers for different tasks that are involved throughout a CI pipeline run.

 - **Checkout Containers** initialise the Git repository with the project's code and applies any pending changes to always have the latest code available.
+- **Preparation Containers** take what a Checkout Container has prepared and combines it with data from Artifact and Cache Volumes if required.
 - **Job Containers** run the individual CI jobs on their respective images.
 Content is shared from the Preparation Container.
 - **Artifact Volumes** store artifacts shared between Job Containers.
 - **Cache Volumes** are similar to Artifact Volumes in that CI pipelines can use caches between jobs to reduce overall runtime and required reprocessing.